FuelLabs/fuels-ts/apps/docs/src/guide/encoding/encode-and-decode.md

 # Encode and Decode

-In order to interact with the FuelVM, types must be encoded and decoded as per the [argument encoding specification](https://docs.fuel.network/docs/specs/abi/argument-encoding/).
-The SDK provides the `AbiCoder` class to encode and decode data.
+To interact with the FuelVM, types must be encoded and decoded per the [argument encoding specification](https://docs.fuel.network/docs/specs/abi/argument-encoding/).
+The SDK provides the `Interface` class to encode and decode data.

-It has three static methods:

-- `encode`
+The relevant methods of `Interface` are:

-- `decode`
+- `encodeType`
-- `getCoder`
+- `decodeType`

-The methods `encode` and `decode` describe the aforementioned process, while `getCoder` returns an instance of the internal coder required to serialize the passed type.
-This coder is then used internally by the `encode` and `decode` methods.

-All methods expect you to pass the [ABI](https://docs.fuel.network/docs/specs/abi/json-abi-format/) and ABI Argument as function parameters to deduce the specific type coders that will be required to parse the data.
+The `Interface` class requires you to pass the [ABI](https://docs.fuel.network/docs/specs/abi/json-abi-format/) on initialization.
+Both methods accept a `concreteTypeId`, which must exist in the ABI's `concreteTypes` array.
+After that, a suitable coder will be assigned to encode/decode that type.

 Imagine we are working with the following script that returns the sum of two `u32` integers: